 DeLonghi Primadonna

-This is DeLonghi’s premium range of bean to cup coffee machines, and as far as I can see these machines have been brewed for those who like to make a statement with their purchases.
-I’m not saying that if you buy among these this is the reason you bought one, nevertheless I reckon it’s the factor of human nature that the DeLonghi marketing folk have honed in on when developing this range.
+This is DeLonghi’s premium range of bean to cup coffee machines, and as far as I can see these machines have been made for those who like to make a statement with their purchases.
+I’m not saying that if you buy among these this is the reason you bought one, however I reckon it’s the factor of human nature that the DeLonghi marketing folk have honed in on when developing this range.

-Just take a glance at the dictionary definition of the word: “a extremely temperamental person with an inflated view of their own talent or importance” – and OK, the literal translation to English is First Woman, and the term itself came from Opera, the Prima Donna being the primary female singer (first lady), however I’m guessing the name came from how much importance they’ve given to the appearance of this range.
+Just take a glance at the dictionary definition of the word: “a extremely temperamental person with an inflated view of their own talent or importance” – and OK, the literal translation to English is First Woman, and the term itself came from Opera, the Prima Donna being the primary female singer (first lady), but I’m guessing the name came from how much importance they’ve given to the appearance of this range.

 All of the DeLonghi Primadonna machines are one touch, fully automatic coffee machines, and they all have fancy features including full colour touch screen displays and connectivity via the De’Longhi coffee app.